 Application

 The mechanism described in this technical report will allow all countries to join an international SHAKEN registry and populate their domestic “Trusted-CA” list with minimal vetting.
-While this makes it easy to join the international SHAKEN ecosystem, other countries do not have to use the “Trusted-CA” information in the International SHAKE registry.
+While this makes it easy to join the international SHAKEN ecosystem, other countries do not have to use the “Trusted-CA” information in the International SHAKEN registry.
 Each country retains full control over which countries they will include in their internal trusted environment.
 This technical report does not specify the format or location of the “International SHAKEN registry”, but instead shows how such a registry could be used in a way that maintains the integrity of the SHAKEN trust environment.

 References